Value Propositions - Case Studies Part Three

 A comma on the price tag.

-In 2016, people don’t struggle with not knowing what time it is.
+People don’t struggle with not knowing what time it is.

 Maybe 20 years ago that was a thing, but these days?

 You have a clock on your phone, computer, microwave, bedside table, oven, and TV.

 So what separates a $100 watch from a $10,000 one?

 “It’s the reliability of the mechanical parts”

 A $50 watch does exactly the same thing as an expensive one.

 “It tells you the date and where the moon is”

 You can’t get that from your phone?